ishant-jaiswal/Smart-cab-Reservation/README.md

-# SmartCab Reservation
+# SmartCab

-SmartCab Reservation is an Android application built with Kotlin and Jetpack Compose that allows users to book and track cab rides conveniently.
-The app provides features like user authentication, ride booking, real-time tracking, ride history, and user profile management.
+SmartCab is an Android application built with Kotlin and Jetpack Compose that allows users to book and track cab rides conveniently.
+The app includes an ML Backend using Flask and K-Means clustering for intelligent ride matching.
+Features include user authentication, ride booking, real-time tracking, ride history, user profile management, and clustering-based ride suggestions.

 ## Features